jhoerr/cloudmesh-manual/docs-source/source/windows/windows-broken-make.md

 ## Setup git

 Next configure your github identity.
-It is important you do this or your may not get propper credit as we obtain user information form github
+It is important you do this or your may not get proper credit as we obtain user information form github

 ```bash
 git config --global user.name "user_name"